26/11/2024

 RFID tracking for construction

 There are numerous other fields of application for RFID tracking, like crane construction.
 One example: Previous product labels were difficult to access and were no longer readable because several layers of paint were applied at the customer’s request.
-Now using HellermannTyton RFID cable ties for identification the information remains permanently readable as the chip is housed in and can withstand harsh environments or layers of paint.
+Now using HellermannTyton RFID hard tags for identification the information remains permanently readable as the chip is housed in and can withstand harsh environments or layers of paint.

 RFID tracking for automotive industry